-Having saved workspaces allows you to reconfigure all the screen displays at the touch of a button.
+You can save workspaces, allowing you to reconfigure all the screen displays at the touch of a button.

-You can save different workspace layouts to the Workspaces touch buttons to the left of the menu (except on Sapphire Touch and Titan One where they are down the left side of the screen).
+Workspace layouts are saved to the Workspaces touch buttons to the left of the A-G menu buttons (except on Sapphire Touch and Titan Go where they are down the left side of the screen).
 Press <View/Open> then [Record Workspace], then touch one of the Workspaces buttons, or just touch an empty button twice to Quick Record.
 You can also save workspaces onto any grey handle or macro button.